 In fact, According to US Telecom, a broadband industry association, around 66% of all rural jobs are created by small businesses using high-speed Internet to expand operations.
-Beside more jobs, local businesses with access to high-speed Internet in rural areas can also attract more visitors and outside money into a community by expanding markets.
+Beside more jobs, local businesses with access to satellite wifi in rural areas can also attract more visitors and outside money into a community by expanding markets.

 2. Helps small businesses run more efficiently